WWF Conservation Insiders Series

 Legacy Circle Virtual Event: Stopping Illegal Wildlife Trade

-Crawford Allan, Senior Director, Wildlife June, 2023
+Crawford Allan, Vice President, Nature Crimes and Policy Advocacy, Wildlife Conservation June, 2023

 Wildlife crime is the most urgent threat to three of the world's best-loved species: elephants, rhinos, and tigers.
 In this video, hear from Crawford Allan, WWF’s senior director, wildlife crime, and Lu Gao, senior policy officer, wildlife crime, about the diverse strategies and tactics WWF is utilizing – from training port authorities, to x-ray technology, to “sniffer dogs” – to put a stop to illegal wildlife trafficking and trade.